skrub-data/skrub/CONTRIBUTING.rst

 Community consensus is key in the integration process.
 Expect a minimum of 1 to 3 reviews depending on the size of the change before we consider merging the PR.
+..
+  This is actually unclear to me: do we want 1 to 3 reviews, or 1 to 3 reviewers?

 Building the documentation
 --------------------------